platformsh/platformsh-docs/reference/toolstacks/php/drupal8/redis.md

 Then commit the resulting changes to your `composer.json` and `composer.lock` files.

+Note that the Redis module does not need to be enabled in Drupal except for diagnostic purposes.
+The configuration below is sufficient to leverage its functionality.

 ## Configuration

 To make use of the Redis cache you will need to set some Drupal variables.
 The